ColderHost/Custom-Lookup-Field-LWC-Extended-v/README.md

-This is my extetended version of lookup field with this component you can
+This is my extetended version of lookup field with this component you can:
  * Use Filter
  * Retrieve any object that you want
  * Retrieve additional fields Not only Id or Name